Aínsa-Sobrarbe

 Aínsa-Sobrarbe (in Aragonese: L'Aínsa-Sobrarbe) is a municipality located in the province of Huesca, Aragon, Spain.
 As of 2010 (INE), the municipality has a population of 2,180 inhabitants.

-Aínsa is the economic development capital of the Sobrarbe comarca.
+Aínsa is the economic development capital of the Sobrarbe comarca (administrative subdivision).

 Villages

-Besides the main Aínsa town there are the following villages within its municipal term:
+Aside from the main town of Aínsa, the following villages are within Aínsa-Sobrarbe's municipal area: